Better Health Now and in the Future.

 In November, I wrote about traveling to Arizona to watch my son, Arece, train for his first marathon.
-We were back in Arizona last week as the big day finally came and Arece ran the Arizona Rock ‘n’ Roll Marathon in Phoenix.
+We were back in Arizona last week.
+The big day finally came.
+Arece ran the Arizona Rock ‘n’ Roll Marathon in Phoenix.

 I’m sure you can imagine how proud I am of Arece.
-I’m not just proud of him because he competed in the marathon, but for the desire and dedication he showed through all the many months of training.
+I’m not just proud of him because he competed in the marathon.
+I’m also proud of his dedication throughout the many months of training.

-As I talked to my son about his training regimen and watched him train, it became clear that it wasn’t just the day-by-day training that made the difference in his success.
-A lot of times, it was the minute-by-minute decisions he made that contributed to his success.
+As I talked to my son about his training regimen, it became clear that it wasn’t just the day-by-day training that made the difference in his success.
+A lot of times, it was his minute-by-minute decisions that contributed to his success.

 I thought about this a lot as I watched him train in the days leading up to the race and persevere during the race.
 I couldn’t help but be inspired and motivated by this.
 Now, that said, please let me clear something up right now.
 I am not going to run a marathon!

-I’m never going to be a marathon runner, that’s true, but it’s also true that the things that helped Arece succeed – planning, preparing and persevering – will help me in my health journey.
+I’m never going to be a marathon runner.
+That’s true.
+However, it’s also true that what helped Arece succeed – planning, preparing and persevering – will help me in my health journey.

 This Week O’Nealism: